mulesoft-assets/template-sfdc2sap-product-bidirectional-sync/README.md

 # Run it! <a name="runit"/>
-Simple steps to get SFDC2SAP-product-bidirectional-sync running.
+Simple steps to get Salesforce and SAP Product Bidirectional Sync running.

 ## Running on premise <a name="runonopremise"/>